alexdmejias/grbl-cli/README.md

 - clean up
   - remove all the state variables from Machine and FileLinesQueue
   - better status parsing
+  - [x] move dictionary files out of the main file
 - initial and final gcode steps
 - tests
   - unit